 $5,600,000$1,366/sf-19.9%

-Market read.
-Most recent trades (2024) cleared a median $901/sf across 1 sale.
-Median listing discount 4.1% from the last ask — a recurring negotiation gap worth pricing into any offer or listing strategy.
+Market read. $/sf is measured on the latest sales with reliable square footage (2025): a median $788/sf across 1 sale.
+The building has traded as recently as 2026.
+Median listing discount 6.7% from the last ask — a recurring negotiation gap worth pricing into any offer or listing strategy.

 Full closing history with price-per-square-foot over time, the complete retrade record, and every line that has traded.